blackmja/blackmja.github.io/README.md

 ![image 13](13.PNG)
 ---

-## Made a function that creates a bar chart and box plot with the running results of the games, to see overall statistics.
+## We made a function that creates a bar chart and box plot with the running results of the games, to see overall statistics.

 ![image 14](14.PNG)
 ---